0345 466 2666

 The Order Number prefix and offset enable you to begin numbering orders from a number higher than "1" and to prefix the number with letters if necessary.
 The Order Number serves as the Invoice Number, although this can be inputted manually from within the Order Processor if you would prefer to use an Invoice Number generated by your favourite accounting package.
 Customer invoices are viewable from the order summary page within the customer's account on the site.

-By default, the customer is required to create a user account manually during checkout, specifying a unique email address and a valid password.
-This requirement can be circumvented by making account creation optional, or by having the site generate a user account automatically on the customer's behalf, along with a random password and an accompanying email.
+The customer can be required to create a user account during checkout, specifying a unique email address and a valid password.
+Otherwise, this requirement can be circumvented by making account creation optional, either before or after checkout.

 Several additional fields can be added to the checkout process.
 By default, an optional alternative delivery address may be entered, should it differ from the mandatory billing address.
 You may also wish to request the acceptance of your Terms and Conditions, as displayed on your site, during the checkout procedure.
 This can be accomplished by adding a link to the relevant page.
 The customer will be required to check a box to indicate that they have read and accepted the specified terms.